2026 Australian Swimming Trials: Day 1 Prelims – Live Recap

 Perhaps the face of Australian swimming in recent years, Kaylee McKeown is slated to appear in two events this morning, with the 24-year-old USC Spartans swimmer coming in as the top seed in both the 200 IM and 50 backstroke.
 McKeown has stated that these Commonwealth Games will be her last, a competition where she has collected six different medals.
 Interestingly enough, her events today are the two events in which she was denied the gold medal four years ago in Birmingham, as she placed 2nd in the 200 IM and 3rd in the 50 back.

 McKeown has more than a false start to worry about in her events, as the 50 back is loaded with talent, with Mollie O’Callaghan, Iona Anderson, Ainsely Trotter, and Semra Olowoniyi all seeded under 28.00.
-The 200 IM will be no cake walk either as she squares off against the likes of Elaa Ramsay, Tara Kinder and Jenna Forrester.
+The 200 IM will be no cakewalk either, as she squares off against the likes of Elaa Ramsay, Tara Kinder and Jenna Forrester.

-These two events obviously have star billing, but that by no way means the other events on today’s slate are filler.
+These two events obviously have star billing, but that by no means makes the other events on today’s slate filler.
 Things kick off with a bang as Australia’s two best distance swimmers have been drawn into the same heat of the men’s 400 free.
 Sam Short, who fell ill last year at Worlds but rebounded well with a strong showing at the Pro Swim Series meet in Westmont, IL, earlier this year, is the top seed, but will have Elijah Winnington to one side of him.
 While they are the top two and favored to make the team, don’t count out Benjamin Goedemans, the 4th seed who is slated to compete against visiting Kim Woomin.

 Men’s 400 Freestyle – Prelims